CyberFlameGO/svnpython/Doc/library/threading.rst

    :synopsis: Higher-level threading interface.

-This module constructs higher-level threading interfaces on top of the  lower level :mod:`thread` module.
-See also the :mod:`mutex` and :mod:`Queue` modules.
+This module constructs higher-level threading interfaces on top of the lower level :mod:`_thread` module.
+See also the :mod:`queue` module.

-The :mod:`dummy_threading` module is provided for situations where :mod:`threading` cannot be used because :mod:`thread` is missing.
+The :mod:`dummy_threading` module is provided for situations where :mod:`threading` cannot be used because :mod:`_thread` is missing.

 .. note::

-   Starting with Python 2.6, this module provides PEP 8 compliant aliases and properties to replace the ``camelCase`` names that were inspired by Java's threading API.
-This updated API is compatible with that of the :mod:`multiprocessing` module.
-However, no schedule has been set for the deprecation of the ``camelCase`` names and they remain fully supported in both Python 2.x and 3.x.
+   While they are not listed below, the ``camelCase`` names used for some methods and functions in this module in the Python 2.x series are still supported by this module.

 This module defines the following functions and objects:

 .. function:: active_count()
-              activeCount()

    Return the number of :class:`Thread` objects currently alive.
 The returned count is equal to the length of the list returned by :func:`enumerate`.